vdhamer/Photo-Club-Hub/.github/README.md

 simply uninstall the app (thus deleting its local database), reinstall the app and then let it automatically load the online data.
 </details>

-### Data Privacy

-<details><summary>Details on Privacy(click to expand)</summary></p>

-The phone numbers, e-mail addresses and ages of members of Fotogroep Waalre are not supposed to be public information.
-They are read by the app, but the data is currently not displayed or used in any way.
-For good measure, the data is stored in encrypted form and decryted by the version of the app in the Apple App Store.
-The GitHub version circumvents the encrypted data altogether, which - although a detail - turns out to be tricky to do reliably.

-#### Encryption details

-<details><summary>Details (click to expand)</summary></p>

-The GitHub repository contains only one encrypted file.
-And that file is tiny.
-But encryption code can draw a lot of attention, so we are explaining it here mainly so you don't waste time trying to figure our what's going on or whether you consider that secure enough.
-It simply isn't a big deal :nerd_face:.</p>

-So... one very small data file in the repo is encrypted.
-As you might expect, the key needed to decrypt the file is *not* provided.
-The file, in its decrypted form, gives access to a password-protected HTML page on a server.
-The HTML page contains telephone numbers and e-mail addresses of members of one single photo club (_Fotogroep Waalre_).
-Apart from the fact that this data is of little interest, this has no impact because:
-- if the file is found to be encrypted in the repo (as it should be), the app reverts to another non-encrypted file in which sensitive data like telephone numbers have been redacted.
-- phone numbers and e-mail addresses (real or dummy) are not used yet by the app.</p>

-So, all this hasstle is just so that a future App Store version *could* allow club members to unlock extra functionality using a club-specific password, but without leaking the slightly sensitive data to non-club-members via GitHub.</p>

-But how would this future club-specific password be protected?
-The app might try to check a hash of a user-provided password.
-But a simple source code modification then gives access to the encrypted version of the web page.
-Actually, not quite 🤓.
-Bypassing the password via a code modification, would allow the app to fetch the encrypted data rather than the unencrypted dummy data.
-But that data is still encrypted by a private encryption key that is not provided on GitHub.</p>

-</details></ul>
-</details></ul>
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Adding Photo Clubs to the App